uaarg/pigeon/station/README.md

 Thumbnail Area
 --------------
+* The most recently received image is always shown on the very right.
 * Click on an image to select.
 * Use the left and right arrow keys to select the previous or next image.
 * Selecting an image causes it to be displayed in the main image viewer.